Choosing the Right Flyer Paper Weight

-This quick guide helps you to pick the best paper weight for your flyers.
+This quick guide helps you to pick the best paper weight for your printed flyers.
 We will also summarize the differences in coated papers to help you to choose between a silk, gloss finish or a matte coating.

 First, let’s look at the terms for measuring flyers and the range of paper weights and what they are best used for.